vitesh-2002/AWS-Relational-Database-Django/README.md

 # Relational-Database-Django
-A webpage designed to access a relational database system designed to emulate a college course webpage containing quizzes and tests.
+A Django application designed to access a relational database system designed to emulate a college course webpage containing book lists, quizzes and tests.
+Used PostgreSQL to construct a database and add information in to it.
+The database was accessed by the python files in the django app and stored to eventually be returned in HTML format to the users